 Shut down the laser and carefully inspect each optic in the beam delivery path.
 If the optic requires cleaning, refer back to Maintenance for cleaning instructions.
-Use only recommended cleaning materials (see the first table in this chapter) to prevent scratching delicate optical surfaces.
+Use only recommended cleaning materials (see Table 6-1) to prevent scratching delicate optical surfaces.
 If the focusing optic is pitted, it must be replaced immediately.
-Because of the extremely high power density of Pulstar lasers, pits or debris on the lens surface may absorb enough energy from the focused beam to crack the lens.
+Because of the extremely high power density of p400 lasers, pits or debris on the lens surface may absorb enough energy from the focused beam to crack the lens.
 If this happens, other optics in the beam path may be contaminated or damaged as well.

 When the application requires air (instead of nitrogen) as an assist gas, we recommend the use of breathing quality air available in cylinders from a welding supply company.
 Because compressed shop air contains minute particles of oil and other contaminants that will damage optical surfaces, it must be carefully filtered and dried before use as a purge or assist gas.
-Refer to the purge gas specifications, in the Introduction chapter of this manual and the getting started chapter in the Operation Manual for filtering and drying specifications.
+Refer to the purge gas specifications, in the Technical References chapter for filtering and drying specifications.